TakeLab/spacy-udpipe/README.md

 ## Authors and acknowledgment
-Created by [Antonio Šajatović](http://github.com/asajatovic) during an internship in [Text Analysis and Knowledge Engineering Lab (TakeLab)](http://takelab.fer.hr/).
+Created by [Antonio Šajatović](http://github.com/asajatovic) during an internship at [Text Analysis and Knowledge Engineering Lab (TakeLab)](http://takelab.fer.hr/).

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.